0xGlitchbyte/100-days-of-code/r1-log.md

 ### R1D16
 Took a break from working on the site.
 Checked out a newer Rust project called Dioxus.
 It seems you can create apps for any platform with one codebase.
 Got a desktop app up and running without a hitch.
 Might use this for a future project.

+### R1D17
+Glad I took that break.
+Wrote the function to collect footnotes and render them as sidenotes to the main content on the right.
+I was able to get the TOC on the left, content in the middle, and sidenotes to the right.
+The only thing left is to make sure sidenotes render inline with the original footnote.